fonglh/fancontrol/README.md

 However, this is not ideal as the home ISP might not assign a fixed IP address.
 This will then need to be addressed with additional tools like Dynamic DNS to keep a domain name pointed to the correct IP address.

+Instead, it is possible to obtain a free virtual machine on Google Cloud Platform's (free tier)[https://cloud.google.com/free/docs/free-cloud-features], which provides a fixed IP for the domain name.

 ## Installed on Pi

 ```